A simple, robust and powerful flyback

 secondary coils were soldered in reverse (so we only have one transistor

-on at any time otherwise a dangerous shoot-through condition occurs!).
-I
+on at any time otherwise a dangerous shoot-through occurs when both

-recommend verifying the polarity with an oscilloscope if you have the
+polarity with an oscilloscope if you have the slightest doubt since this

-brown wire) was made using the same ferrite core.
+brown wire) was wound using the same ferrite core as the GDT.
 20 turns were wound on

 it.
 The number of turns can be changed in conjunction with the burden